On this page

 45 years of partnership

-In 2020 we will be celebrating 45 years of our formal relationship with ASEAN.
+In 2020 we celebrated 45 years of our formal relationship with ASEAN.
 Since 1975 the areas of cooperation and mutual interest have grown and we’ve built a solid partnership.
-We have high ambitions for the future of this relationship - the ASEAN NZ Inc Strategy sets out our plan to work towards greater levels of engagement, integration and cooperation.
+We have high ambitions for the future of this relationship — we plan to work towards greater levels of engagement, integration and cooperation.

 New Zealand – ASEAN trade and economic ties have gone from strength to strength over the last 45 years.
 In 1975 two-way trade between ASEAN and NZ was worth US$133 million and that this represents less than three days’ worth of our trade today- this year’s total with ASEAN was close to NZD$19 billion.
 The ASEAN - Australia-New Zealand Free Trade Agreement (AANZFTA) which came into force in 2010 provides a strong foundation to continue our close economic partnership.